-Spontaneous oscillations are common phenomena in nature and have been studied in many experiments, including electrochemical systems such as oxidation of organic materials and metals.4 Electrochemical systems exhibiting instabilities often behave like activator-inhibitor systems, where the potential of an electrode is an essential variable and takes the role of the activator or of the inhibitor.
-Under certain conditions the system can generate oscillations.5 We have conducted series of tests, where IPMC sheet have been immersed into acidic formaldehyde (HCHO) solution and exposed to a constant potential.
-The measurements however show current oscillations, which in turn result in oscillating bending of the IPMC sheet.
+Spontaneous oscillations are common fenomenon in nature and these have been studied for many experiments, including electrochemical systems such as oxidation of organic materials and metals.
+Electrochemical systems exhibiting instabilities often behave like activator-inhibitor systems, where the potential of an electrode is an essential variable and takes on the role either of the activator or of the inhibitor.
+Under certain conditions the system can generate oscillations.
+We have conducted series of tests, where IPMC sheet have been immersed into acidic formaldehyde (HCHO) solution and exposed to a constant outer potential.
+However, measurements show current oscillations, which in turn result in oscillating bending of the IPMC sheet.
 Hence we have also introduced a model in this paper for describing such electrochemical systems.